jdsandifer/AutoLISP/Readme (Overview).txt

 AutoLISP Programs to Improve Drafting Efficiency

-The files in this repository are AutoLISP files that provide automation of specific tasks in AutoCAD for myself and other drafters I work with.
+The files in this repository are AutoLISP files that provide automation of specific tasks in AutoCAD for myself and other my drafting coworkers.
 The language is a basic LISP variant that includes specific commands that integrate with AutoCAD and its functions.